Rakeshks7/hawkes-process-hft-microstructure/README.md

 ##  Overview

 This project implements a **Univariate Hawkes Process** to model the arrival times of high-frequency trades (tick data).
-Unlike Poisson processes, which assume event independence, Hawkes processes capture the **"self-exciting"** nature of financial markets—where a large trade increases the probability of subsequent trades.
+Unlike Poisson processes, which assume event independence, Hawkes processes capture the **"self-exciting"** nature of financial markets where a large trade increases the probability of subsequent trades.

 This tool is designed to estimate the **Branching Ratio ($n$)**, a critical metric in market microstructure that quantifies the degree of reflexivity (endogeneity) in the order book.